Zamiell/stardew-valley/Min-Max_Guide.md

 - Check the Queen of Sauce for the [Coleslaw](https://stardewvalleywiki.com/Coleslaw) recipe.
 - Grab mushrooms from the cave.
 - Go to the mines until 12 AM.
-- If you do not have enough ore for the rest of the sprinklers that you need, then farm ore on floor 21/41 before continuing to descend in the mines.
+- If you do not have enough ore for the rest of the basic sprinklers that you need, then farm ore on floor 21/41 before continuing to descend in the mines.
 - If you reach the bottom of the mines, revert to farming more ore.
 (You can reach floor 120 anywhere between Spring 14 through Spring 18, depending on how well you play, how lucky you are, and whether or not you took days off to fish in the rain.)
-  - Once you have all of the (normal) sprinklers made, copper ore is only needed for tool upgrades.
+  - Once you have all of the basic sprinklers made, copper ore is only needed for tool upgrades.
 Lots of iron ore and gold ore will be needed for Quality Sprinklers.
 - At 12 AM, go home and craft + place as many sprinklers as possible.
 (If you do not have enough sprinklers to cover all of the crops, that is okay.)
 - Ship items to get up to 42,500g.
   - If you don't have enough, then only get up to 32,500g.
 Tomorrow, don't buy the 10,000g bundle.
 (In most runs, you will not have enough.)